vtex-apps/search-result/docs/README.md

   }
 ```

 Note that only in this case, the parameters must be passed in the `context` prop of the `store.search` block.
-Also remember that we have different `store.search` blocks e you may configure them in different ways.
+Also remember that we have different `store.search` blocks and you may configure them in different ways.
 You may configure a brand search (ended with /b), have 6 items per page, while a department search page, that number may be 12.

 Search examples: